SciML/Catalyst.jl/README.md

 [Julia Zulip sciml-bridged channel](https://julialang.zulipchat.com/#narrow/stream/279055-sciml-bridged).
 For bugs or feature requests, [open an issue](https://github.com/SciML/Catalyst.jl/issues).

-If you are interested in participating in the development of Catalyst, or integrating your package(s) with it, developer documentation can be found [here](@ref ref).
-Are you a student (or similar) who wishes to do a Google Summer of Code (or similar) project tied to Catalyst?
-Information on how to get involved, including good first issues to get familiar with working on the package, can be found [here](@ref ref).

 ## Supporting and citing Catalyst.jl
 The software in this ecosystem was developed as part of academic research.
 If you would like to help support it, please star the repository as such metrics may help us secure funding in the future.
 If